itsthepo/python/jsonParser/readme.md

 Ex.
 Use case

-We were looking to ingest qualys inventory data and the json blob that came back on a particular asset was 355kb which for most SIEMs is bigger than they can handle for a single event (most are capped at like <64kb)
+We were looking to ingest qualys inventory data and the json blob that came back on a particular asset was 355kb which for most SIEMs is bigger than they can handle for a single event (most are capped at like <64kb).
+This JSON parser, strips out whatever object you want/need to trim the file and then writes it to another for safe keeping or reconstruction later.